CHBOY872/pseudo-database-cpp-tcp/README.md

 main_client <server ip>
 ```

-> Note: the ip of server is ip of your device in Internet.
+> Note: the ip of server is ip of your device in Internet in which your server is turning on.

 ## Work with programms